usgs-makerspace/wbeep-viz/PULL_REQUEST_TEMPLATE.md

 - [ ] Edge
 - [ ] Firefox
 - [ ] Samsung Internet
+- [ ] Internet Explorer 11 (not supported, but still needs at least a working user redirect page)

 Finally . . .
 - [ ] Update the changelog appropriately